Ramya-Gangavarapu/AmazonClone/README.md

 # Amazon Clone Project
-## Welcome to the Amazon Clone Project, a meticulously crafted e-commerce platform that closely emulates the renowned Amazon experience.
-This project was developed using cutting-edge technologies and frameworks to offer users an authentic shopping encounter.

 # Project Description
 This project is an AMAZON CLONE built using HTML and CSS.
 It was inspired by Shradha from Apna College's YouTube channel.